Tidbit-Titbit | Commonly Confused Words

 etymology

-• Tidbit is more commonly used in American English, while titbit is preferred in British English.
+• Tidbit is the preferred spelling in American English, while titbit is used in British English.

-• Both words refer to a small piece of tasty food or a small, interesting, or trivial item of information.
+• Both words refer to a small piece of tasty food or a small interesting piece of information.

 © 2025 Lithium Lab Pte Ltd